 'Felix' (i) was a German unrealised plan to take Gibraltar and close the Strait of Gibraltar to British shipping and, in the event that Spain co-operated, seize the Canary, Cape Verde and Azores island groups (14 August 1940/9 May 1941).

-Adolf Hitler was unaware that his own envoy, Admiral Wilhelm Canaris, the head of the Abwehr (intelligence service), was running a secret resistance movement and was liaising closely with General Francisco Franco y Bahamonde, the Spanish dictator, by specifying particular terms that Hitler was certain to refuse, which ensured that the negotiations would fail.
+Adolf Hitler was unaware that his own envoy, Vizeadmiral Wilhelm Canaris, the head of the Abwehr (intelligence service), was running a secret resistance movement and was liaising closely with General Francisco Franco y Bahamonde, the Spanish dictator, by specifying particular terms that Hitler was certain to refuse, and thereby ensuring that the negotiations would fail.

 After the German defeat of France in June 1940, Reichsmarschall Hermann Göring, commander-in-chief of the Luftwaffe, advised Hitler to occupy Spain and North Africa, rather than implementing the 'Seelöwe' plan to invade and conquer the British isles.
 As early as June 1940, before the armistice with France had been signed, General Heinz Guderian also argued for the seizure of the UK’s strategically-important naval base of Gibraltar, which controlled access into the Mediterranean from the west.
 Guderian even urged Hitler to postpone the armistice so that the German forces could rush on through Spain with two Panzer divisions, take Gibraltar and invade French North Africa.
 General Alfred Jodl, the Oberkommando der Wehrmacht’s chief of operations, presented Hitler with a formal plan to cut the UK from the eastern parts of its empire by invading Spain, taking Gibraltar, invading North Africa and and finally advancing to the Suez Canal, instead of invading the UK.